menandmice/micetro_docs/guides/admin-manual/failover_management_isc.rst

 -OR-

-* The API offers RemoveDHCPFailoverRelationships.
-Just specify a reference to the ISC DHCP service, the name of the failover relationship, and the proper deconfigure action.
+* The API offers ``RemoveDHCPFailoverRelationships``.
+Specify a reference to the ISC DHCP service, the name of the failover relationship, and the proper deconfigure action.

 Address Pool Failover Display
 ------------------------------